tarwn/lessthandot-hugo/blogs/content/posts/2012-12-05-do-not-trust-the-ssms.md

 GO
 COMMIT
 ```
 You might ask yourself why you should care, all the tables are small, this is not a big issue.
 This might be true now, what if you start a new job and now you have to supply alter, delete and create scripts?
 Now you are in trouble.
-I used to do the same when I started, I used the designers for everything, I didn&#8217;t even know Query Analyzer existed when I started, I created and modified the stored procedures straight inside Enterprise Manager.
-Trying to modify a view that had a CASE statement in Enterprise Manager from the designer&#8230;.yeah good luck with that one&#8230;.you would get some error that it wasn&#8217;t supported, I believe it also injected TOP 100 PERCENT ORDER BY in the view as well
+I used to do the same when I started, I used the designers for everything, I didn't even know Query Analyzer existed when I started, I created and modified the stored procedures straight inside Enterprise Manager.
+Trying to modify a view that had a CASE statement in Enterprise Manager from the designer….yeah good luck with that one….you would get some error that it wasn't supported, I believe it also injected TOP 100 PERCENT ORDER BY in the view as well

-I don&#8217;t miss those days at all.
+I don't miss those days at all.
 Get to learn T-SQL and get to love it, you might suffer when you start but you will become a better database developer.

 Aaron Bertrand also has a post that you should read about the designers: [Bad habits to kick : using the visual designers][2]